scala/docs.scala-lang/_sips/sips/2016-01-11-static-members.md

 2. The fields annotated with `@static` should precede any non-`@static` fields.
 This ensures that we do not introduce surprises for users in initialization order of this class.

 3. The right hand side of a method or field annotated with `@static` can only refer to top-level classes, members of globally accessible objects and `@static` members.
-In particular, for non-static objects `this` is not accesible. `super` is never accessible.
+In particular, for non-static objects `this` is not accessible. `super` is never accessible.

 4. If a member `foo` of an `object C` is annotated with `@static`, the companion class `C` is not allowed to define term members with name `foo`.